slatedocs/slate/source/index.html.md

 }
 ```

-> Creating a record and set workflow recurrence or person responsible:
+> Example request of creating a record and set workflow recurrence or person responsible:

 ```json
 {